VoltaicHQ/Progress-Sheet-Updater/README.md

         3. Click `Allow`.
         4. Click `Allow` again.
 A file called `token.pickle` will be saved to avoid future prompts.

-## Updating to v1.1
- If you already used version 1.0 and now want to update, you can download the new release, and move over the `token.pickle`
- and the `credentials.json` from your old folder to the new one.
-Make sure that you use the new `config.json`.

 ## Build It Yourself

 Windows with Python 3.7+,